 • Recurring yeast or bacterial skin infections

-• Food Sensitivities
+• Food sensitivities

-• Hives and other Skin Eruptions
+• Hives or other skin eruptions

 The Three Main Types of Skin Allergies